EveryOneIsGross/barnacle/README.md

-## Barnacle: An alignment framework for building a Jungian model of the users persona
+## Barnacle: An alignment framework for building a Chatbot based on the users Jungian' Persona.

 ## Introduction